zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

 +----------------------------------+--------------------+
 ```

-1. After project name is noted, a monitoring user needs to be created.
-This can be done by executing `openstack user create` command:
+1. After the project name is noted, a monitoring user needs to be created.
+This can be done by executing an `openstack user create` command:

 ```
 # openstack user create --project zabbix --password-prompt zabbix-monitoring